amitxv/AutoGpuAffinity/README.md

 - After the tool has benchmarked each core, the GPU affinity will be reset to the Windows default and a table will be displayed with the results.
 The xperf report is located in the session directory

 - Run the tool two or three times.
 If the same core is consistently performant and no 0.005% Lows values are absurdly low compared to other results, then your results are reproducible and your testing environment is consistent

+---

+Technically speaking, AutoGpuAffinity *can* be used as a regular benchmark if **custom_cores** is set to a single core in **config.txt**.
+If you do not usually configure the GPU driver affinity, the array can be set to **[0]** as the graphics kernel runs on CPU 0 by default.
+This results in a automated liblava benchmark completely independent to benchmarking the GPU driver affinity.